 Children don't process security through logical arguments.
 They process it through repetition.
 When the sequence of events is predictable — the same bedtime, the same way of packing the bag, the same morning structure — the brain doesn't need to constantly recalculate what comes next.
 That saved effort frees up cognitive space for what truly matters: learning, playing, and connecting with the adults around them.

-In shared custody, this matters even more.
-The child shifts environments, physical spaces, the people around them, and in many cases the rules.
+In a co-parenting arrangement, this matters even more.
+The child shifts environments, physical spaces, the people present, and in many cases the rules.
 If routines also change dramatically with each handover, the accumulated effort of adapting can quietly exhaust them without anyone noticing.
 Research in child development points to a regulating effect of predictability on the nervous system: children with consistent routines show, on average, less anxiety during transitions and greater emotional stability over time.

 Why the child's brain needs predictability